kamilazdybal/kamilazdybal.github.io/_posts/2026-04-22-control-of-bioreactor.md

 <span class="math display">$$ Y_d $$</span> is the yield coefficient specifying how much biomass can be obtained
 from the unit mass of substrate.

-The biomass growth rate is often modeled using Monod kinetics:
+The biomass growth rate is often modeled using the Monod's model [[1](https://www.sciencedirect.com/science/article/abs/pii/0923046794870349)]:

 <span class="math display">$$ \begin{equation}
 \mu(S) = \mu_{\text{max}} \frac{S}{K_S + S}